-Risk Assessn Res nent of Cu idual Risl Planned Risk Control Measures Assessm ent of Pre Risk edictive Risk Owner Timescale for Completion / Review Frequency Evidence held of Regular Review Ref.
-Risk Description Existing Risk Control Measures Likelihood Impact Total Likelihood Impact including insurance, RFL and driving licence.
+Risk nent of Cu Planned Risk Control Measures Assessme ent of Pre Risk dictive Risk Owner Timescale for Completion / Review Frequency Evidence held of Regular Review Ref.
+Risk Description Existing Risk Control Measures Likelihood Impact Total Likelihood Impact Total L 1 LxI L ı LxI including insurance, RFL and driving licence.
 This ensures that the registered drivers have the correct credentials to drive on behalf on the Council.
 Fire Safety Fire Safety Risk Assessments are carried out on our operational buildings where employees work with a process in place to ensure prioritisation of any remedial actions.
 School Trips All trips must be approved by HT or Delegate and Residential Trips and Adventurous Activities must also be approved by LA.
-LxI